 Angel Velez, Co-founder/Director

 Angel Velez enjoys a career balanced between the studios of Los Angeles, guest conducting and teaching.
-Velez has extensive experience as an orchestral conductor working with orchestras such as the Augsburger Philharmoniker (Germany), Berlin Sinfonietta (Germany), Budapest Symphony (Hungary), Cape Cod Symphony (USA), Deutsche Staatsphilharmonie Rhineland-Pfalz (Germany), Boca del Rio Philharmonic (Mexico), Illinois Valley Symphony (USA), Indianapolis Symphony (USA), Moravian Philharmonic (Czech Republic), Puerto Rico Symphony (USA), Rousse Philharmonic (Bulgaria), Los Angeles studio ensembles and many others.
+Velez serves as conductor of the Santa Monica Chamber Orchestra and Hollywood Studio Chamber Orchestra as well as conducting in the studios of Los Angeles with the Hollywood Studio Symphony.
+Velez has guest conducted orchestras around the world such as the Augsburger Philharmoniker (Germany), Berlin Sinfonietta (Germany), Budapest Symphony (Hungary), Cape Cod Symphony (USA), Deutsche Staatsphilharmonie Rhineland-Pfalz (Germany), Boca del Rio Philharmonic (Mexico), Indianapolis Symphony (USA), Moravian Philharmonic (Czech Republic), Puerto Rico Symphony (USA), Rousse Philharmonic (Bulgaria) and many others.

-He served as conductor for the L.A.-based ensemble, Helix Collective in addition to serving as conductor for the Los Angeles Live Score Film Festival, American Society of Cinematographers Awards at the Dolby Theatre, Indianapolis Motor Speedway Centennial Gala and many others.
-He also serves as artistic director and conductor for Silent Films LIVE, a live-to-film concert series benefiting Education Through Music - Los Angeles, as well as conductor for the recent Silent Films LIVE album with the Varèse Sarabande Chamber Orchestra at Capitol Studios.
+Velez is also serves as artistic director and conductor for Silent Films LIVE, a live-to-film concert series benefiting Education Through Music - Los Angeles, as well as conductor for the recent Silent Films LIVE album with the Varèse Sarabande Chamber Orchestra at Capitol Studios.
+He has served as music director for the American Society of Cinematographers Awards, Indianapolis Motor Speedway Centennial, Los Angeles Live Score Film Festival and Miss World 2021, one of the largest televised events in the world.
 He has recorded for the Südwestrundfunk (SWR) in Germany and Varèse Sarabande Records labels.
-He continues to work professionally in the entertainment industry where he has worked on projects such as Family Guy, Green Book, James Bond: Goldeneye for Wii, Jane the Virgin, Madison, My Week with Marilyn, Star Wars: The Clone Wars, Star Wars Rebels, Tatort and others as well as recently conducting the world-premiere concert performance of the Marvel franchise hit movie, Captain Marvel.
+He continues to work professionally in the entertainment industry where he has worked on projects such as Family Guy, Green Book, James Bond: Goldeneye for Wii, Jane the Virgin, Madison, Star Wars: The Clone Wars, Star Wars Rebels, The Mandalorian, Tatort and numerous other, including the upcoming MGM superhero film, Samaritan, staring Sylvester Stallone.

 Velez serves as an Associates Board Member for Education Through Music-Los Angeles, Advisory Board Member for the Academy of Scoring Arts and music consultant for the Ventura County Arts Council.
-He is the recipient of the 2014 American Prize in Orchestral Conducting-Youth Orchestra Division, was selected Assistant Conductor, Cape Cod Symphony Orchestra/Music Director, Cape Cod Youth Orchestra and was a semi-finalist for the 2016 International Conductors' Competition-Augsburg in Germany.
+He is the recipient of the 2014 American Prize in Orchestral Conducting-Youth Orchestra Division.
 He studied extensively with conducting pedagogues Donald Thulean and Kenneth Kiesler, holds degrees from Butler University, Berklee College of Music and University of Southern California.
 He lives in Southern California and enjoys learning about wine and surfs every chance he gets.